ArctosDB/documentation-wiki/_how_to/How_to_Edit_Taxa.markdown

 ### Editing Taxon classifications by Editing each Field in a Taxon Record

 We can edit a taxonomic classification several ways.
-One option is to can edit each field in an existing record.
+One option is to edit each field in an existing record.
 In this example, *Erronea subviridis dorsalis*, we need to correct the classification and add non-classification data such as the taxon status and author.

 ![image](https://user-images.githubusercontent.com/15368365/56095090-77d40600-5e96-11e9-852b-ef36ba1c7749.png)